RuanVasco/glpi-plugin-reservationdetails/README.md

 4. Use the search box to find specific reservations
 5. Click the eye icon to view reservation details

-### Configuring Asset Type Restrictions
+### Configuring Item Restrictions

 1. Go to Setup > Dropdowns > Reservation Details > Permissões de Reserva
-2. Click "Editar" on the asset type you want to restrict
+2. Click "Editar" on the item you want to restrict
-3. Select which profiles can reserve this type
+3. Select which profiles can reserve this specific item
-4. Save - restricted users won't see these items
+4. Save - restricted users will be blocked when trying to reserve

 ## License